Raghavsai12/computing_history_ai_agent/README.md

 ## Overview

+This project is based on Microsoft's Azure AI Foundry learning sample and has been modified and deployed as a personal learning project.

-Computing History AI Agent is a conversational AI application built using Azure AI Foundry and Azure OpenAI services.
-The application allows users to interact with an AI assistant that answers questions related to computing history through a web-based interface.
+The application provides an AI-powered conversational assistant focused on computing history topics through a web-based interface.

 ## Features

-* AI-powered conversational assistant
 * Azure AI Foundry Agent integration
+* Conversational AI interface
-* Web interface built with Flask
+* Flask web application
-* Secure environment variable configuration
+* Environment-based configuration
-* Git version control and GitHub integration
+* GitHub version control

-## Tech Stack
+## Technologies Used

 * Python
 * Azure AI Foundry
 * Azure OpenAI
 * Flask
 * HTML/CSS
-* Git & GitHub
+* Git

-## Project Structure
+## My Contributions

-agent.py – AI agent logic

-computer-history-client/

-* app.py
-* agent_client.py
-* templates/
+* Configured and deployed the agent locally
+* Integrated client application with Azure AI services
-* static/
+* Added environment-based configuration
+* Managed source code using Git and GitHub
+* Customized the project for portfolio purposes

-## Installation
+## Setup

 1. Clone the repository
 2. Create a virtual environment